marklogic/flux/docs/import/import-files/json.md

 You must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to:

-    ./bin/nt import_json_files --path /path/to/files --connectionString "user:password@localhost:8000"
+    ./bin/flux import_json_files --path /path/to/files --connectionString "user:password@localhost:8000"

 ## Importing JSON Lines files

 If your files conform to the JSON Lines format, include the `--jsonLines` option with no value.
-NT will then attempt to read each line as a separate JSON object and write it to MarkLogic as a document.
+Flux will then attempt to read each line as a separate JSON object and write it to MarkLogic as a document.

 ## Specifying a JSON root name